 The Stroustrup Lab studies chemical and non-chemical exposures during the NICU hospitalization, and evaluates their impact on neurobehavioral outcomes of children born preterm.

-Working under the Division of Occupational Medicine, our research faculty collaborates with experts regionally, through the NIOSH-funded New York-New Jersey Occupational Safety & Health Center (NYNJERC); nationally, with academic departments at major universities and health care institutions; and internationally through the International Commission on Occupational Health, the World Health Organization, and the International Labour Office.
+Working under the Division of Occupational Medicine, our research faculty collaborates with experts regionally, through the NIOSH-funded New York-New Jersey Occupational Safety & Health Center (NYNJERC); nationally, with academic departments at major universities and health care institutions; and internationally through the International Commission on Occupational Health, the World Health Organization (WHO), and the International Labour Office (ILO).